arielherself/espresso/README.md

 Oceania: <strong>Ewen Mackenzie-Bowie</strong>, Auckland, New Zealand

 <em>They all gave the correct answers of Peacock, Rope, Mustard, Candlestick Park and The Scarlet Letter.
 The theme is Clue (or Cluedo); Mrs Peacock, Colonel Mustard and Miss Scarlet are characters and the rope and candlestick are weapons.</em>

+## Democrats’ last weeks of power in the House

+Nothing clarifies priorities like a tight deadline, and America’s Democrats are staring down two.
+The first is December 16th, when annual federal funding expires; Congress needs to pass a spending bill or extend the deadline to avoid a government shutdown.
+The second is January 3rd, when control of the House of Representatives will [flip to Republicans](https://te.arielherself.xyz/united-states/2022/11/17/in-a-republican-house-investigations-and-fiscal-clashes-loom).
+Democrats have tried to use their waning days of unified control of Congress to push through some final bills.

+They are set to cross one off their list, a law enshrining the protection of same-sex and interracial marriages.
+Less realistically, they want to ban assault rifles and protect the residency rights of undocumented [immigrants who were brought to America as children](https://te.arielherself.xyz/united-states/2022/11/24/congress-should-act-now-to-protect-dreamers).
+Neither is likely to get the necessary 60 votes to overcome a filibuster in the Senate.
+On Tuesday a run-off election in Georgia may see Democrats add to their slim majority in the upper chamber next year.
+But with Republicans set to control the House, expect legislative gridlock come January.

 ----------